-Nonsuch Park is situated in the northern part of the Borough of Epsom & Ewell between Cheam and Ewell Village.
+Nonsuch Park is situated in the northern part of Epsom & Ewell, between Cheam and Ewell Village.
 There are a number of access points to the park; two car parks off London Road, Ewell and a car park off Ewell Road, Cheam.
 Vehicle access to the Mansion House is only via the gate on Ewell Road, Cheam.

 Pedestrians can enter Nonsuch Park from the main entrances off London Road, Ewell and Ewell Road, Cheam.
 In addition there are footpaths from Blue Gates, Beaufort Way and Ewell By-Pass.
 A public footpath from Holmwood Road leads across Warren Farm into Nonsuch Park.